 Procedures for total genomic of Vibrio sp.
-Samples were done according to protocol of Omega Co.
+Samples done according were to protocol of Omega Co.
 (USA.
-LMt.)
-The reaction consists of 40 cycles; each cycle consisted of denaturation at 94 oC for 30 sec followed annealing by 30 °C for 30 sec and extension at 72 °C for 30 (Di pino et al., 2005).
-There was an initial delay for 15 min at 95 °C at the beginning of the first cycle and 10 min delay at 72°C at the end of the last cycle extension post step product was stored at -20 C or 4 °C. Gel documentation system was applied for data analysis using Total lab analysis software (Geldoc-it, UVP, England)
+LMt.).
+The reaction consists of 40 cycles; each cycle consisted of denaturation at 94 ^oC for 30 sec followed by annealing at 30° C for 30 sec and extension at 72°C for 30 2005).
+(Di pino et al..
+There sec

 2.5.
-Antibiogram test
+Antibiogram test:

-Antibiotic Sensitivity Discs (oxoid) as Oxytetracycline (OT 30ug), Ciprofloxacine (Cipro5ug), Cholisitine Sulphate (CT 10ug), Amoxyciline (Aml 10ug) and Novobiocine (NV 30ug) for differentiation between vibrio spp. and other Gram negative bacterial isolates .
+Antibiotic Sensitivity Discs (oxoid) as Oxytetracycline (OT 30ug), Ciprofloxacine(Cipro5ug), Cholisitine Sulphate (CT 10ug) , Amoxyciline

+(Aml 10ug) and Novobiocine (NV 30ug) for differentiation between vibrio spp. and other Gram negative bacterial isolates.